Blacksmoke16/GESI/README.md

 | integer | An integer                           | 16                     |
 | string  | A string                             | "value"                |

+### Getting all pages of an endpoint datatype samples
+`-1` page param will return all pages, however it'll take longer to return.
+See the troubleshooting section if you get the `Internal error when executing the custom function` error.

 ### Using the parseArray function
 As of now if an endpoint returns a property that is an array of objects nested inside the response, I am JSON stringifying it and displaying it in the column.
 The `parseArray` allows you to parse that array of values and output it like an endpoint function does, wherever you want to.
 You supply it with the name of the function the data is from, the column you are parsing, and the cell with the array data.
 See the documentation above the function in GESI.gs right above the private utility functions header below the scopes list.